tagDiv/013/readme.txt

 == Installation ==

-1. Upload the TAGDIV_THEME_NAME Theme folder to your wp-content/themes folder.
+1. Upload the MeisterMag Theme folder to your wp-content/themes folder.
 2. Activate the theme from the WP Dashboard.
 3. Done!

 == Copyright ==

-TAGDIV_THEME_NAME WordPress theme, Copyright (C) 2016 tagDiv TAGDIV_THEME_NAME WordPress theme is licensed under the GNU General Public License v2 or later
+MeisterMag WordPress theme, Copyright (C) 2016 tagDiv MeisterMag WordPress theme is licensed under the GNU General Public License v2 or later

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by